Reviews You Can Rely On

 Credit: Amber King

-It's important when filtering to find a place with level ground to put your vessel, so it doesn't tip over.
-We put a bottle between our knees when the terrain is uneven.
-Overall, filtration is easy and doesn't require too much effort, especially when you're drinking right from the filter itself.
+When filtering, it's important to find a place with level ground to put your vessel so it doesn't tip over.
+When the terrain is uneven, we put a bottle between our knees.
+Filtration is easy and doesn't require too much effort, especially when you're drinking right from the filter itself.

-sawyer squeeze backpacking water filter review - exploring and doing weird things like finding ski descents in august...
+sawyer squeeze - exploring and doing weird things like finding ski descents in august...

 Exploring and doing weird things like finding ski descents in August is a perfect place for the Squeeze.